twistresources/docker-mysql-phpmyadmin/README.md

-## Easy use of MySQL on an OSX machine
+## Easy use of MySQL on OSX machines

 The shell commands in this repo allow you to easily fire up a MySQL instance on OSX.

+The first database can be set up in a few minutes, and subsequent databases can be created in a few seconds.
+With a few scripts, databases can be quickly fired up and shut down instantly for testing purposes or during application development.
+It is intended that these scripts along with relevant data files will be checked into our project repositories.

 They work by using [Docker](https://www.docker.com), a highly efficient virtualization technology.
 Docker allows MySQL to be run with out the complications of installing it on OSX.
 It also allows multiple project-specific databases to run concurrently.